 Corporate charity fundraising challenges are not only an important part of a company’s corporate social responsibility, they can have a significant impact on your employer brand.

-Being able to demonstrate that an organisation is a socially responsible business is becoming more important than ever when it comes to attracting up-and-coming talent.
+Being able to demonstrate that an organization is a socially responsible business is becoming more important than ever when it comes to attracting up-and-coming talent.
 Numerous pieces of research show that that the latest generations entering the workforce care more about company ethics and the opportunity to give back to their communities than ever before.

 Team building opportunities

 Completing charity initiatives together helps people to build strong relationships with their colleagues.
 It’s a fantastic way to bring different people and departments together, and for senior managers and directors to connect and share experiences with their team.
 Some of our team recently volunteered to help transform the gardens of two local residents supported by the Papworth Trust charity.
-One of the key things they all said about the experience was how much fun they had all had working together.
+One of the key things they all said about the experience was how much fun they had all had to work together.

 Build and maintain a supportive culture